 “Do not work with stable concepts.
 Do not eliminate counterinduction.
 Do not be seduced into thinking that you have at last found the correct description of “the facts” when all that has happened is that some new categories have been adapted to some older forms of thought, which are so familiar that we take their outlines to be the outlines of the world itself.”

 Anticipating the common misconception that postmodern criticism perpetuates the notion that there is no truth, a belief that leads to anarchy, Covino reminds readers that Derrida emphasizes convention gleaned from the text of a heritage in meaning-making: “Derrida counters any misconception of play as solipsistic meandering with his implication that members of a culture can play together.”
 This is the belief David Foster Wallace burrows into Infinite Jest, acknowledging the utter hell of solipsism.
 Clifford Geertz is a proponent of a free play ethnographic process, acknowledging “conscious and unconscious assumptions and presuppositions” that inform any anthropological study.
 Covina’s concluding thoughts celebrates the potential for “uncertainty that provokes the investigation of possibilities beyond one’s stock response; uncertainty necessarily sends us into conversation with other ideas and people.”

+Book Oblivion 2020 includes 26 short lectures + live discussions, 19 books, 7 instructors, and 1 dynamic global reading community.
 Book Oblivion Members read 1-2 books each month and receive exclusive access to a library of written, audio, and video materials.
-Book Oblivion members interact throughout the month on a community forum with expert instructors and other avid readers.
-All Book Oblivion Members are invited to two live online talks each month.
+Book Oblivion members interact throughout the month in a community forum with expert instructors and other avid readers.
+All Book Oblivion Members are invited to two to three live online talks each month.